 Beyond these core functions, EIFS is also utilized for renovations and retrofits, where its lightweight and adaptable nature makes it ideal for updating older buildings.
 Its ability to be shaped and molded allows for intricate architectural details, making it a versatile choice for both residential and commercial projects.

-How to Install EIFS Stucco
+How to Install EIFS Stucco?

 Installing EIFS stucco requires careful preparation and precise application.
 This guide outlines the essential steps, from surface preparation to final sealing, ensuring a durable and aesthetically pleasing finish for your exterior walls.